pascal2802/pascal2802.github.io/_sources/auto_examples/plot_calibration_chaboche_model.rst

 ..
-GENERATED FROM PYTHON SOURCE LINES 39-41
+GENERATED FROM PYTHON SOURCE LINES 39-47

 Define the Observations
 ==================================================
+In practice, we generally use a data set which has been obtained from measurements.
+This data set can be loaded using e.g. :meth:`~openturns.Sample.ImportFromCSVFile`.
+Here we import the data from the :class:`~openturns.usecases.chaboche_model.ChabocheModel` class.

 ..
-GENERATED FROM PYTHON SOURCE LINES 41-47
+GENERATED FROM PYTHON SOURCE LINES 47-53

 .. code-block:: Python